Our Gift to You This Holiday Season

 Advertisement

-Costco is the first of large retailers to file a suit, and will determine whether other companies can secure refunds.
+Costco is the first of the large retailers to file a suit, and will determine whether other companies can secure refunds.

 Last month, the Supreme Court heard oral arguments on the use of tariffs under the IEEPA.
 The country is still waiting on a decision, which could arrive before the end of the year.

-Kush Desai, a spokesman for the White House, said in a statement that the “economic consequences of the failure to uphold President Trump’s lawful tariffs are enormous and this suit highlights that fact.
+Kush Desai, a spokesman for the White House, said in a statement that the “economic consequences of the failure to uphold President Trump’s lawful tariffs are enormous, and this suit highlights that fact.
 The White House looks forward to the Supreme Court’s speedy and proper resolution of this matter.”

 Editor’s Note: Thanks to President Trump’s leadership and bold policies, America’s economy is back on track.